phnq-org/message/README.md

 # phnq-message

-Fairly simple-to-use WebSocket-based messaging client and server.
-This module is optimized and intended for use in browser/server communication.
+Easy to use WebSocket-based messaging client and server.
+This module is optimized and intended for use in web browser/server communication.

+### Requests and Responses

+With WebSockets there's no need to stick to the request/response idiom because communication is full-duplex.
+This is what makes WebSockets good at "pushing" from server to client.
+WebSockets are actually often only associated with server-initiated push; two-way client/server communication remains an underappreciated ability of WebSockets.
+This is probably because request/response is a very common (and useful!) way of doing client/server communication, but the WebSockets API doesn't explicitly support it.
+This module provides an easy way to do request/response (and more) with WebSockets.

-### Request/Response
+### Full-Duplex Performance Advantage

-Since WebSockets offer full-duplex communication, they're not bound by the limitations of the request/response idiom like HTTP-based communication schemes (i.e. fetch, XMLHttpRequest) are.
-However, request/response is often a convenient way to fulfill typical web client/server communicaton demands, and WebSockets alone don't support this.
-This module does.
+(http2?)

+Fetch and XMLHttpRequest are easy to use but unfortunately they tie up sockets.
+Web browsers restrict the number of connections to unique hosts that can be held open at a time.
+This

+With HTTP (i.e. XMLHttpRequest, fetch)

+- request -> response
+- request -> response 1, response 2,...response N
+- request -> response, increment,...increment N

 ## Usage